arnavmarda/twelfth-man/README.md

 # Twelfth Man

+#### By Lightning Sharks

+--

-Twelfth Man is a web application that aims to act as a scoring mechanism for cricket games.
+Twelfth Man is a web application that aims to act as a hosting platform for cricket games.
+We provide features to create player profiles, teams, matches, tournaments, as well as score games.

 ## Motivations